This post may contain affiliate links. Please read my disclosure policy.

 Ingredients

-• 1 cup white vinegar
+• 1 cup distilled white vinegar

 • 1 tablespoon sugar

-• 1 teaspoon kosher or pickling salt
+• 1 teaspoon kosher salt, or pickling salt

-• 1 teaspoon olive oil optional for extra hot pepper sauce
+• 1 teaspoon olive oil, optional for extra hot pepper sauce

 • about 30 small peppers